Jimi Hendrix tunes

 Why are there so few Jimi Hendrix guitar lessons online?

-Shortly after I started to create guitar lessons for the online world in 2007, Youtube became the platform where we all would be destined to spend our online lives.
+Shortly after I started to create guitar lessons for the online world in 2007, YouTube became the platform where we all would be destined to spend our online lives.

-In the early days, there were still a lot of issues with copyright, nobody really knew how to deal with it all and Youtube’s philosophy was: If the copyright owner says no, you get banned.
+In the early days, there were still a lot of issues with copyright, nobody really knew how to deal with it all and YouTube’s philosophy was: If the copyright owner says no, you get banned.

-I had an account called Spytunestunes, all my song lessons were there, including Purple Haze, Hey Joe, and AC/DC tunes like Highway To Hell, Led Zeppelin’s Stairway To Heaven, etc, etc.
+I had an account called Spytunestunes, and all my song lessons were there, including Purple Haze, Hey Joe, and AC/DC tunes like Highway To Hell, Led Zeppelin’s Stairway To Heaven, etc, etc.

 The managers and publishers representing these people/bands were still living in the past, banning everything that popped up online.
 I got hit and my account disappeared, and there was nothing I could do about it.